theiscnp/Asset_Load_Controller/readme.md

 Simple JS component to control and manage issues in the inclusion/loading of the JS and CSS assets on any webpage.
 Primarily to fill the gap there is, in case  error handling by the browser in the case of failure to include the css og js that

-featuring technical JS abilities:
+features abilities in JS to:
-- bind customized event handlers to guide the user facing issues with the loading of an asset-file: "error", "too_slow", "timeout".
+- bind customized event handlers to the loading of assets: "error", "too_slow", "timeout".
-- and of course a "callback" for when succeeded
+- bind custom "callback" event handlers to be executed upon the complete loading of assets

 to handle or even solve problems like:
 - any kind of error causing a js or css file not to be loaded
 - too/very/suspiciously slow requests (slow/bad connection?)
 - actual "timeout" for asset request (if not handle by the browser)
-- rule out the (though tiny) chance that the user somehow failed to load some js file, when getting client error like `ReferenceError: My_Entire_App is not defined`.
+- rule out the chance that the user somehow failed to load some js file, when getting client error like `ReferenceError: My_Entire_App is not defined` (like if a Firefox user presses esc during loading).

-For example - it would be nice to be able to:
+For example, we might want to customize to:
+- Take control of the loading proccess; when & how, what should be loaded (we might even want a splash-screen)
-- actually solve the issue, as we might if just some kind random/temporary network traffic problem, with a location.refresh
+- Actually solve some random/network with a single location.refresh.
-- and thereby also enabeling the possiblity that the browser handles the issue, in the case or client actually turned offline..!
+- Let the browser handle the issue, in the case or client actually turned offline.
 - Involve the user in specific scenarios, for example if we need the user to check his internet connection.
-- A method for easily avoiding the browser cache
+- Refresh the page while avoiding the browser cache
-- Register cases that might be "actual" errors that requires debugging
+- Register/log actual errors